 Before you contact Americraft, check out the list below and try to answer as many questions as possible.
 The first five are very important for selecting the optimal propeller that will best deliver the optimal airflow of the original propeller.
 However, the remaining five are also important in helping us fine-tune the selection, but we can help you determine these requirements as we work through the details of the TOP 5.

-We’ve left you spaces on each item if you’f like to download and print a copy to work through.
+We’ve left you spaces on each item if you’f like to print this page to work through.

 Top 5 – “Ideal to Know”

 The proper way to measure the diameter of the propeller is tip to tip.
 Don’t assume the diameter based on the size of the fan.
 For example, the propeller on an Americraft 36” tube axial fan measures 35 ¼” tip to tip.